Frank Gibbs Torto: Early life and education

-Frank was born on 10 October 1921 in Accra.
+Frank Gibbs Torto was born on 10 October 1921 in Accra.

 He was educated in many elementary schools in the Gold Coast.
 In 1931, he enrolled at the Accra Academy as one of the school's foundation students.
 He completed in 1936 and joined the intermediate department of Achimota College a year later to pursue an intermediate bachelor's degree which he received in 1941.
 In 1942, he proceeded to the United Kingdom for his tertiary education.
 He was accepted into the Queen Mary University of London a constituent college of the University of London studying there from the bachelors level; graduating with first class honours to doctorate level, he was awarded his doctorate (Ph.D.) degree in chemistry in 1947.

 Career

 He returned to Ghana in 1947 after his studies abroad and joined the faculty of Achimota College's intermediate department as a lecturer.
 A year later when the University College of the Gold Coast was founded he together with Walter Warwick Sawyer, D. K. Baldwin and Mary C. Charnley all from the Intermediate department were appointed as the first group of staff to form the nucleus of the university's teaching faculty thereby making him the first Ghanaian lecturer of the university.
 He was a lecturer of chemistry at the university in 1948 and a senior lecturer in 1957.
 He became a Ghana UNESCO National Commission member in 1958 and in 1959 became a founding member of the Ghana Academy of Arts and Sciences.

 A year later, he was appointed a scientific consultant for the United Nations.
-In 1962 he rose to professorship status and the head of the chemistry department.
+In 1962, he rose to professorship status and the head of the chemistry department.
 That same year, he was named with Stephen Oluwole Awokoya by the then Secretary-General of the United Nations; U Thant among eight scientific secretaries for a United Nations conference on the application of science and technology for the benefit of less developed areas, a conference that was held in Geneva, Switzerland.
 In 1965, he was appointed president of the Ghana Science Association and a year later, president of the Association of Science Teachers.

-In October, 1968 he was a visiting fellow at Churchill College, University of Cambridge.
+In October 1968, he was a visiting fellow at Churchill College, University of Cambridge.
 He was then appointed dean of the faculty of Science at the University of Ghana in 1969 taking over from Alan Nunn May, he served in this capacity until 1971.
-In 1972 he became a member of the continuing committee of the Pugwash Conferences on Science and World Affairs.
-In 1973 he was made dean of the faculty of science for a second occasion.
+In 1972, he became a member of the continuing committee of the Pugwash Conferences on Science and World Affairs.
+In 1973, he was made dean of the faculty of science for a second occasion.
 This time he served in that capacity for a year.
-In 1978 he served on the United Nations advisory committee on Science, Technology and Global Problems.
+In 1978, he served on the United Nations advisory committee on Science, Technology and Global Problems.